sc-ventures/cloudbreak-documentation/docs/trouble-cluster.md

-## Troubleshooting Cluster Creation
+## Troubleshooting cluster creation

-### Configure Communication via Private IPs on AWS
+### Configure communication via private IPs on AWS

 Cloudbreak uses public IP addresses when communicating with cluster nodes.
 On AWS, you can configure it to use private IPs instead of public IPs by setting the CB_AWS_VPC variable in the Profile.